 - Don’t use automatic hyphenation; use hyphens only when they are part of a word.

 - Do use a carriage return at the end of paragraphs.

-- Don't use a carriage return at the end of lines.
+- Don't use a carriage return at the end of lines (except for poems).
 If you do that, then someone has to take them all out again.
 This is possibly the most important point of all, and the most expensive to remedy.

 - Don't indent paragraphs, as the design program will register the carriage return and do this automatically.

 - Don't add an extra space between paragraphs; if you wish to denote a change of subject, please use a line of three asterisks.

 - Do use the Page Break feature when starting a new chapter etc.

 - Don't use multiple returns to start a new page.

 - Don’t use the space or the tab key to indent text - use the ruler bar.
 The space bar makes different size spaces depending on the other letters in the line of text.

 - Don’t indent or tab new lines (turnovers).